jdunkerley/jdunkerley/alteryx-least-squares.md

 ![Excel Options](assets/least-squares/excel-options.png)

 If you have the predictive tools installed then Alteryx has a [Linear Regression tool](https://help.alteryx.com/2018.2/lm.htm) which will fit a linear model to the set.
 This uses R and produces a model for the entire dataset.
-For my implementation, I wanted to allow for groups of data and go back to first principles and use the core Alteryx tools (i.e. no SDKs, R or Python) to build it.
+For my implementation, I wanted to allow for groups of data and go back to first principles and use the core Alteryx tools (i.e. no SDKs, R, or Python) to build it.

 Excel has 6 options for fitting a trendline to a dataset.
 Apart from *Moving Average* these are all fitted using the least squares method.
 The five models are: